- What is user experience design?

 What is your design process?

 - Most projects should start by studying potential or existing customers with the goal of discovering their desired outcomes based on current situations, motivations, and obstacles.
 Studies can be conducted in the field or remotely and are composed of observations and interviews.
-Supplemental are marketing demographics, surveys, competitive research, customer support, and social media.
+Supplemental are marketing demographics, surveys, competitive analysis, customer support, and social media.

-- Based on the results of discovery, team members generate personæ, Jobs-to-be-Done, or user stories.
+- Based on the results of research, team members generate personæ or Jobs-to-be-Done.
 Designers explore possible solutions in the form of prototypes that are based on sketches, flowcharts, wireframes, and visual mockups.
 Prototyping tools include Sketch, InVision, and Keynote.
 “If a picture is worth a thousand words, a prototype is worth a thousand meetings,” a wise man once said.

 - Quantitative methods of evaluation include fixing your analytics, recording usability tests, generating heatmaps, and analyzing A/B tests for statistical significance.
 Qualitative methods include interviews or surveys composed of open-ended questions to discover comprehension and motivation.

 Before embracing a design process, team members should agree on the level of maturity that design will have.
 “A Rough Design Maturity Continuum” by Jess McMullin is a good place to start for creating a shared vocabulary.
 Design thinking by IDEO, the design sprint by Google Ventures, and Draft Method by Draft are all great methods to study and consider.

 Do you prefer to work alone or with a team?

 In the morning, I am more likely to check e-mail and Slack for project updates, check in with team members, and read industry news.
 In the afternoons, I am more likely to keep my head down for the work at hand.

 In general, I like working alone when I know how to do the task well, and I like working with others when they complement my skillset.